Level 3 Award in

 Safe Administration of Lifesaving Medications

-During the course you will learn about the common types of life saving medication and their potential side effects.
+During the course you will learn about the common types of Lifesaving Medication and their potential side effects.

-Once you have successfully completed the course, which is not guaranteed, we will offer paid work on our event medical team CTC Medical Services
+Once you have successfully completed the course, (which is not guaranteed), we will offer paid work on our event medical team CTC Medical Services

 We have a local Premier Inn just 1 min walk from the centre to check availability click HERE

-Legislation, guidelines, policies and
+Legislation, guidelines, policies and protocols

-Common types of lifesaving medication,
+Common types and the administering of drugs

-• Different drug routes for the
+Different drug routes for administration drugs

-Determining a patient’s condition to help
+Determining a patient’s condition